Chapter in this post:

 Here you can see the adhesive strips with which the display is stuck to the iMac case.
 These are precisely tailored and unfortunately you cannot do without them during the renovation.
 (Note: these are from iFixit, but the ones linked above from BisLinks are just as good and significantly cheaper.)

-This is where the (extremely) adhesive strips from iFixit are attached to the housing.
-And every now and then one wonders how much money Apple charges for that little bit of "content" in the iMac. ;-)
+This is where iFixit's (sautious) adhesive strips attach to the case.
+And one wonders from time to time how much money Apple charges for the bit of "content" of the iMac. ;-)

 The Mac survived the intrusion well and is now much smoother.
 The costs are around 300 euros with a 1 TB SSD from SanDisk.
 An investment that is significantly cheaper than a new iMac, but which still brings noticeable improvements in practice.